Euro zone yields rise, spreads widen on concerns over supply, ECB | Business

 Euro zone borrowing costs rose and spreads between core and peripheral bond yields widened on Monday as investors worried about a hawkish European Central Bank and increasing bond supply.
 Analysts said more public spending to fight the adverse impact of the energy crisis might raise the 10-year Bund yield to as high as 2.7% in 2023 because of increased government funding needs while excess liquidity falls.

 The ECB last week pledged further rate hikes to fight inflation but also announced it would start reducing its 5 trillion euro bond holdings from March.
-Germany's 10-year government bond yield, the bloc's benchmark, rose 5 basis points (bps) to 2.20%, its highest since Nov.
-9.
+Germany's 10-year government bond yield, the bloc's benchmark, rose 3 basis points (bps) to 2.193%.
+It hit 2.222% earlier in the session, its highest since Nov.
+9, before paring some of the increase.

-Italy's 10-year government bond yield rose 11.5 bps to 4.40%, with the closely watched spread between Italian and German 10-year yields widening to 218 bps.
-The German 2-year yield, most sensitive to changes in policy rates, was flat at 2.45%.
+Italy's 10-year government bond yield rose more than 11 bps to a session high of 4.407% before slipping back.
+It last stood 7 bps higher at 4.364%, with the closely watched spread between Italian and German 10-year yields widening to 216 bps.
+The German 2-year yield, most sensitive to changes in policy rates, was roughly flat at 2.441%.
 It reached its highest since November 2008 at 2.50% on Friday.

-Italy's 2-year yield was up 1.5 bps at 3.135%.
+Italy's 2-year yield was also flat at 3.115%.
 It hit its highest since August 2012 at 3.39% on September 28.
 The ECB's hawkish comments and strong economic data from Germany propped up euro zone yields.

 Interest rates will not only need to go to restrictive territory but stay there longer, ECB's Slovak policymaker Peter Kazimir said on Monday.
 The likelihood of a recession in Germany has fallen with the release of a survey on Monday showing a stronger-than-expected rise in business morale in Europe's largest economy in December.